-The NPWS did not object to the proposal and provided comments and recommended conditions on leasing and the KNP Plan of Management (increase in bed numbers is within the existing lease), BC Act, protection of native vegetation fauna and fauna habitats, Aboriginal cultural heritage, plumbing and drainage.
+The NPWS did not object to the proposal and provided comments and recommended conditions on leasing and the KNP Plan of Management, BC Act, protection of native vegetation fauna and fauna habitats, Aboriginal cultural heritage, and plumbing and drainage.

-The NPWS comments also noted that an APZ plan for both the implementation and ongoing maintenance of an APZ was approved by NPWS on 9 March 2020.
+The NPWS comments also noted that an APZ plan for both the implementation and ongoing maintenance of an APZ was approved by NPWS on 20 February 2020.
 This initial approval was via email however formal (letter) approval will be provided to the proponent to clearly demonstrate the area of APZ approved for ongoing vegetation management under the National Parks and Wildlife Regulation 2019.